ErikKalkoken/slackbopt-example/readme.md

 `$ python run.py`

-To test that everything works go to any public channel and try to talk to your bot, e.g.
+To test that everything works go to any public channel and invite your bot user into that channel.

+Then try to talk to your bot, e.g.

 `@botuser hi`